 The marking scheme is as follows (except for the last assignment): You get 0 if you answer less than 50% of the questions or if you do not hand it in.
 You get 1 if you answer between 50% and 99% of the questions.
-You get 2 if you answer all questions.
+If you answer all questions, you get 2 if more than 50% of your answers are correct and 1.5 otherwise.